IBM 305 RAMAC

 The IBM 305 RAMAC was the first commercial computer that used a moving-head hard disk drive (magnetic disk storage) for secondary storage.
 The system was publicly announced on September 14, 1956, with test units already installed at the U.S. Navy and at private corporations.
 RAMAC stood for "Random Access Method of Accounting and Control", as its design was motivated by the need for real-time accounting in business.

 History

+RAMAC was developed and manufactured at IBM's research facility in San Jose, California.
+In 1959, IBM's CEO Thomas J. Watson Jr. exhibited the RAMAC in Moscow.
+This led to a visit by Soviet leader Nikita Khrushchev to IBM's San Jose facility.

 The first RAMAC to be used in the U.S. auto industry was installed at Chrysler's MOPAR Division in 1957.
 It replaced a huge tub file which was part of MOPAR's parts inventory control and order processing system.